Clause: to-infinitive clauses

 With the presence of PRO as a null subject, to-infinitives can be construed as complete clauses, since both subject and predicate are present.

-One must keep in mind, though, that PRO-theory is particular to one tradition in the study of syntax and grammar (Government and Binding Theory, Minimalist Program).
+PRO-theory is particular to one tradition in the study of syntax and grammar (Government and Binding Theory, Minimalist Program).
 Other theories of syntax and grammar (e.g. Head-Driven Phrase Structure Grammar, Construction Grammar, dependency grammar) reject the presence of null elements such as PRO, which means they are likely to reject the stance that to-infinitives constitute clauses.

 Small clauses

 Another type of construction that some schools of syntax and grammar view as non-finite clauses is the so-called small clause.
 A typical small clause consists of a noun phrase and a predicative expression, e.g.